AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 modern physics of gravity - set completely new horizons in

 cosmology, for which he laid a solid scientific basis.
-A.
+All cosmic

-and thus create arelativistic model of the universe.
+thus create a relativistic model of the universe.
 He

 proceeded from the assumption of homogeneity and isotropy of the